 Check Out This App We Love to Assist You in Helping Your Readers

 We want to assist you in helping your reluctant readers!
 This is an app we use in our own homes and thought it might prove useful for you as well.
 It’s complete access to 100’s of magazines – perfect for kiddos and special interests (and some for mom’s poolside reading too of course).
 The app is called TEXTURE and it’s awesome!

 I prefer accessing my magazines digitally through Texture because:

 1) I don’t have to carry around 430780 paper magazines.
 Good for the environment AND good for my sanity.
 It’s easy to carry around reading material on road trips or while waiting at the doctor’s office.

 2) It’s cheaper.
 Buying your magazines in the grocery store or even through subscription can get pricey.
 We begged Texture to give you a good deal, and they delivered.

 You can get 3 months of unlimited access to TONS of titles (like 100’s) for $10.

-That’s what I spend on a Chick a Filet meal.
+That’s what I spend on a Chick-fil-A meal.
 ONE magazine can EASILY cost close to that in the airport.
 So yes, this is a FANTASTIC deal.